psi4/psi4/doc/sphinxman/source/introduction.rst

 .. _`intro:dcftcitations`:

+|PSIfour| features several formulations of newly-developed density cumulant
+functional theory (DCFT).
+The theory and benchmark of this theory are discussed in the following papers:

+DC-06 (also known as DCFT-06):

 * "Density Cumulant Functional Theory: First Implementation and Benchmark Results for the DCFT-06 Model," A. C. Simmonett,
   J. J. Wilke, H. F. Schaefer, and W. Kutzelnigg, *J. Chem.
 Phys.*